 She had an immaculate conception herself, therefore, free from original sin as she has never sinned.

-A Bodily Assumption doctrine also emerged in the fifties, where Mary was automatically taken up to heaven rather than a natural birth.
+A Bodily Assumption doctrine also emerged in the fifties, where Mary was automatically taken up to heaven rather than natural birth.

 She also has many titles, with special honour above all other Saints, and deserving unique liturgical feasts.